We Are The Lake Superior Modern Quilt Guild

 Mission and Bylaws

-• Support and provide opportunity for “charity” or other works that provide back to the community through the use of sewing skills
+Provide opportunity for charitable works that support our greater Lake Superior community through the use of sewing skills

 Article I: Name, Purpose and General Matters